Selling A Deceased Person's House

 You will only have to pay capital gains tax on inherited property if the value of the home goes up between your initial valuation and when you come to sell it.
 Calculating how much capital gains tax you will have to pay can be complex as there are many factors involved.
 HMRC have a calculator to help you work it out for your situation.

-The other way to avoid paying capital gains on inherited property is to sell the house quickly after valuation.
+The other way to avoid paying capital gains on inherited property is to look at selling a deceased person’s house quickly after valuation.
 Then you avoid the chance of it increasing in value before you sell it.
 SmoothSale can purchase your home in as little as seven days if you’re looking to sell your house fast.

 After you have sorted out the legal necessities, you may be ready to sell your inherited property.
 There are a few options for how you can do this.

 You could also sell your inherited property via auction.
-However, this can take just as long to organise as selling through a traditional estate agent.
+However, this can take just as long to organise as selling a deceased person’s house through a traditional estate agent.
 You may still need to pay fees, depending on the auction house, and you may go through the entire process just to not receive any bids on the property and not be able to sell.

 We can sell your inherited property in whatever timeframe you need and can buy any type of home in as little as seven days.
 Contact us for a no-obligation cash offer or call us on 0113 539 660 to speak to one of our property experts who will be able to assist with your situation.